freeipa/freeipa/doc/designs/adtrust/oneway-trust-with-shared-secret.md

-  REMOTE-FLAT$@LOCAL | Trusted domain object account for the Active Directory forest root domain krbtgt/REMOTE-FLAT@LOCAL | Alias to REMOTE-FLAT$ TDO krbtgt/LOCAL@REMOTE | Cross-realm principal representing IPA domain in Active Directory forest to allow crross-realm TGT issuance from IPA KDC side
-  LOCAL-FLAT$@REMOTE | Trusted domain object account for IPA domain in Active Directory forest krbtgt/LOCAL-FLAT@REMOTE | Alias to LOCAL-FLAT$
+  REMOTE-FLAT$@LOCAL | Trusted domain object account for the Active Directory forest root domain krbtgt/REMOTE-FLAT@LOCAL | Alias to REMOTE-FLAT$ TDO krbtgt/LOCAL@REMOTE | Cross-realm principal representing IPA domain in Active Directory forest to allow crross-realm TGT issuance from IPA KDC side krbtgt/LOCAL-FLAT@REMOTE | Trusted domain object account for IPA domain in Active Directory forest LOCAL-FLAT$@REMOTE | Alias to krbtgt/LOCAL-FLAT@REMOTE

 For inbound trust `ipasam` module creates following principals:
   * `krbtgt/LOCAL@REMOTE`, enabled by default
-  * `LOCAL-FLAT$@REMOTE`, used by SSSD to talk to Active Directory domain controllers, with canonical name set to `LOCAL-FLAT$` because Kerberos KDC must use this salt when issuing tickets for this principal.
-The use of this principal is disabled on IPA side (IPA KDC does not issue tickets in this name)
-    --- we only retrieve a keytab for the principal in SSSD.
+  * `krbtgt/LOCAL-FLAT@REMOTE`, used by SSSD to talk to Active Directory domain controllers, with canonical name set to `krbtgt/LOCAL-FLAT@REMOTE` because Kerberos KDC must use this salt when issuing tickets for this principal.
+The use of this principal is disabled on IPA side (IPA KDC does not issue tickets in this name) --- we only retrieve a keytab for the principal in SSSD.
+SSSD retrieves a keytab for this principal using `LOCAL-FLAT$@REMOTE` Principal name.

 For outbound trust `ipasam` module creates following principals:
   * `krbtgt/REMOTE@LOCAL`, enabled by default.